30+ Winter Homestead Essentials to Have on Hand

 Winter Homestead Essentials

-Food Preservation & Preparation
+1. Food Preservation & Preparation Supplies

-There are some basic tools to keep on your homestead that will allow you to preserve, store, and prepare your fruits, veggies, and meat throughout the winter.
+There are some basic tools to keep on your homestead that will allow you to preserve, store, and prepare your fruits, veggies, and meat for use throughout the winter.

 - Solar Oven– A solar oven can be used to cook & dehydrate food as well as boil & purify water even on the coldest days as long as there is sunlight.